SYMPHONY OF BROTHERHOOD

 -

-Get in touch with us for more information!
+Get in touch with us to start the booking process!

 What we do?

-A powerful blend of Hip-Hop and Gospel music, student activation, Q&A and panel discussion, and Students Award Ceremony
+What’s in the program?
+A powerful interactive blend of Hip-Hop and R&B music, student activation, Q&A, panel discussion, and Students’ Award Ceremony

-Produced and founded by Grammy Award Winning violinist, producer, and entrepreneur Miri Ben-Ari
+Produced and founded by Grammy Award-winning violinist, and tech entrepreneur Miri Ben-Ari

-Opened 2024 Black History Month with NYC Mayor Eric Adamas in front of 1000 students
+Opened 2024 Black History Month with NYC Mayor Eric Adams in front of 1000 students

 Headlined the 2024 Berlin Festival, 50-piece production, sold-out performance